caoyukun0430/badminton-autofill/README.md

 DO NOT USE your local chrome.exe PATH !!!

-To run the program, simply type 'python badmintonfill.py' in your terminal.
+To run the program, simply fulfill all asked infomation in badmintonfill.py and type 'python badmintonfill.py' in your terminal.